nefarius/ViGEm.github.io/docs/projects/DsHidMini/FAQ.md

 !!! note "A [video demonstration of DsHidMini with RPCS3 video](../#2021-02-27-dshidmini-demo-rpcs3) is also available"

-It's recommened that you use your DS3 controller in `SXS Mode` and then choose on RPCS3's controller settings the `DualShock 3` Handler.
+It's recommended that you use your DS3 controller in `SXS Mode` and then choose on RPCS3's controller settings the `DualShock 3` Handler.
 When doing so, RPCS3 should automatically pick and set your DS3, with full support to all its functions including LEDs, pressure buttons and motion.

 ![SXSModeRPCS3](images/SXSModeRPCS3.png){: .glightbox }